Dell-Networking/ansible-dellos-docs/source/roles.rst

 Flow-monitor role
 -----------------

 The `dellos-flow-monitor <https://galaxy.ansible.com/Dell-Networking/dellos-flow-monitor/>`_ role facilitates the configuration of ACL flow-based monitoring attributes.
 Flow-based mirroring is a mirroring session in which traffic matches specified policies that are mirrored to a destination port.
-Port-based mirroring maintains a database that contains all monitoring sessions (including port monitor sessions).
+Port-based mirroring maintains a database that contains all monitoring sessions, including port monitor sessions.

 Abstracted for ``OS10``